deel-ai/xplique/docs/index.md

 If you use Xplique as part of your workflow in a scientific publication, please consider citing the [Xplique official paper](https://arxiv.org/abs/2206.04394):

-If you use Xplique as part of your workflow in a scientific publication, please consider citing the 🗞️ [Xplique official paper](https://arxiv.org/abs/2206.04394):

 ```
 @article{fel2022xplique,
   title={Xplique: A Deep Learning Explainability Toolbox},